Joseph Baldi: Biography

 Little is known of Baldi's background.
 Born on January 16, 1941, in the Richmond Hill section of Queens, he became a petty criminal from a young age, frequently burglarizing various homes.
-As he displayed signs of mental illness, for which he was treated at the Creedmoor State Hospital between April 1962 and January 1967, studying carpentry in the institution's workshop.
+He displayed signs of mental illness, for which he was treated at the Creedmoor State Hospital between April 1962 and January 1967.
+While there, he studied carpentry in the institution's workshop.

 Murder of Areti Koularmanis

-On September 19, 1970, Baldi was searching for an apartment, choosing one on 144-96 88th Avenue in Jamaica.
+On September 19, 1970, Baldi was searching for an apartment, choosing one at 144-96 88th Avenue in Jamaica.
 After going into a back alley and climbing through the window, he found himself in the bedroom of 23-year-old Greek-Canadian Areti Koularmanis, who was visiting her husband's parents together with her children.
 To prevent her from screaming, Baldi took out a knife and stabbed her in the throat, causing Koularmanis to stagger out of the room and wake her husband, before collapsing on the floor.
-While she was driven to the Mary Immaculate Hospital, where she subsequently succumbed to her injuries, Baldi managed to escape and avoid arrest.
+She was driven to the Mary Immaculate Hospital, where she subsequently succumbed to her injuries, Baldi managed to escape and avoid arrest.
 Despite the police's best efforts, they were unable to find a clue to the killer's identity.